southrivertech/titansftp.pub/cloud-marketplace/linux/readme.md

-# Titan FTP Server for Linux
+# Titan SFTP Server for Linux

-Thank you for choosing Titan FTP Server.
+Thank you for choosing Titan SFTP Server.

 For the latest up-to-date information, please refer to our GitHub repo located at